cashapp/zipline/README.md

 }
 ```

-And the host application to verify:
+Put the public key in each host application and configure it to verify signatures:

 ```kotlin
 val manifestVerifier = ManifestVerifier.Builder()